This recipe was originally posted on January 2, 2013 and updated on January 14, 2021.

 I’m about to get folks riled up.
 Like “we’re gonna revoke your Southern card” riled up.
 Like no “true Southerner would do that” riled up.

 Y’all.
 Sometimes I like sugar in my cornbread.
-Queue the gasps.
+Cue the gasps.
 Clutch the pearls.
 It’s the truth.
 But hear me out… It depends on what’s on the menu.

 If beans, greens, or other dishes that deserve sopping up with cornbread or being poured over cornbread are on the table – I want cornbread without the sugar.